Graylab/GeoDock/README.md

 # GeoDock

-Official repository for [GeoDock](https://www.biorxiv.org/content/10.1101/2023.06.29.547134v1): Flexible Protein-Protein Docking with a Multi-Track Iterative Transformer.
+Official repository for [GeoDock](https://doi.org/10.1002/pro.4862): Flexible Protein-Protein Docking with a Multi-Track Iterative Transformer.

+GeoDock is a novel multi-track iterative transformer network designed to address limitations in conventional protein-protein docking algorithms and existing deep learning methods.
+It is capable of predicting docked structures from separate docking partners, allowing for flexibility at the protein residue level to accommodate conformational changes upon binding.
+GeoDock attains an average inference speed of under one second on a single GPU, enabling its application in large-scale structure screening.

 Try protein docking in [Google Colab](https://colab.research.google.com/github/Graylab/GeoDock/blob/main/GeoDock.ipynb)